Best Applications to Manage Wallpapers in Ubuntu Linux

 Of course, if you prefer manually changing your wallpaper, I get it.
 But, thanks to these applications, you can make a good collection of wallpaper without putting in any manual effort.

 Do you often change the wallpaper?
-If yes, which application do you use to change desktop background automatically in Ubuntu or Linux Mint?
+If yes, which application do you use to change the desktop background automatically in Ubuntu or Linux Mint?

 Let me know your thoughts in the comments below.